Cherise ghosted through the recreation room. She might as well be no one, easily ignored.

-Do you hear my thoughts? she wondered.
+Do you hear my thoughts?
+Cherise wondered.

 Maybe Thomas simply felt compelled to reach out?
 Was he some sort of disabled superhero?
 Cherise was pretty sure she had read about a character like him in some X-Men comics.

-“I’m not a hero.”
+“I’m not a superhero.”
 Thomas faced her with a pained expression.
 “My pain is as real as yours.
 Mostly, I work on staving off my own early death.”
 He gestured at his frail body.
 “Everyone has problems, especially in a place like this.
 I have plenty of my own.
-Time is precious to me.
+Time is valuable to me.
 I don’t waste it.
-I came out here because … well, because I judged that you’re worth talking to.”
+I only came out here because … well, because I judged that you’re worth talking to.”

-Cherise had never been so sincerely complimented.
-“Why?”
+Cherise had never been so sincerely complimented. “…Why?”

 She paused at the sound of her own voice, quavering like an old lady’s.
 Her voice!